PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-09 10:21:47
+Last updated: 2024-04-09 10:22:20
-Random Quote: A mind needs books as a sword needs a whetstone, if it is to keep its edge.  -  Tyrion Lannister
+Random Quote: Journey to face the unknown and ponder the question, "What if...?" - The Watcher